What is a planogram, and how to leverage it in visual merchandising

 This type of planogram is used to design how products are displayed on shelves, platforms, racks, mannequins, baskets, and other retail fixtures.

 Store managers and retail store chain directors rely on shelving design planograms to optimize shelf space usage and maximize sales of high-value products.
+Those planograms increase sales by placing high-margin products in prominent positions, such as at eye level and near checkout counters.
 On the other hand, product manufacturers often prepare their planograms to demonstrate the ideal display of their offer.
-The role of sales and store managers is to find the balance between the retail company's merchandising needs and those of different suppliers.
+The role of sales and store managers is to find a balance between the retail company's merchandising needs and those of different suppliers.

 While retail chains may strive to unify their product display guidelines to minimize the need for management and maximize the use of successful planograms, each store location has slightly different customer profiles and physical space, so merchandise layout and shelving usually vary depending on location.